|Spring 2014 Program

 Students should complete at least 4 semesters of undergraduate studies prior to enrolling in the International Program at Sciences Po.
-The exchange is open to qualified students; however, it is based on a balance of exchange.
+The exchange is open to qualified students who are in good academic and behavioral standing; however, it is based on a balance of exchange.
 Please check with the global education office if you are interested.

 Students wanting to take some or all of their courses conducted in French must have completed the equivalent of at least four semesters of college-level French, preferably more.